embedded-software-laboratory/p-dmpc/readme.md

 # Experiments

 1. Execute startup.m to open the project
-   - Compilation of graph_search_mex should fail
    - Compilation of priority_queue should succeed
 2. Execute main.m to run an experiment
-   - Select the environment Simulation
+   - Select the environment "Simulation"
-   - Select the control strategy pb non-coop
+   - Select the control strategy "prioritized"
-   - Push the Start button to start the experiment
+   - Push the "Start" button to start the experiment
-   - Options that does not work in this setup are:
+   - Options that do not work in this setup are:
-     - Environments: CPM Lab, Unified Lab API
+     - Environments: CPM Lab
-     - Checkbox: use C++
-     - Scenario: Lab Default

 More detailed information including lab experiments can be found [here](./docs/Run_Experiments.md).